hari-4579/Python-Project-Faces/README.md

-# Python-Project-pillow-opencv
+# Python-Project-Faces
-Two projects based on using the pillow and opencv libraries
+Python project to search and detect faces and texts